matteskridge/OpenLaunch/README.md

-# CreationShare Web Framework
+# Eskridge Web Framework

-The CreationShare Web Framework is a revolutionary model-view-controller framework which enables an incredible degree of connectivity between different code modules within a website, while allowing such modules to remain independent from each other.
+The Eskridge Web Framework is a revolutionary model-view-controller framework which enables an incredible degree of connectivity between different code modules within a website, while allowing such modules to remain independent from each other.
 The framework also provides a standardized